gurditsingh/hydeout/_posts/2021-01-09-apache-kafka.md

 Kafka is everywhere these days.
 With the development of Microservices, Big Data and distributed computing.
 Kafka has become a regular occurrence in architecture’s of every product.
 This is all well and great, but stripped down to its core, Kafka is a distributed, horizontally scalable, fault-tolerant commit log.

 ## Lets proceed with Kafka storage internals:
-Azuming you have some basic understanding about Kafka. we can start with two terms, Partition and Topic.
+Azuming you have some basic understanding about Kafka. we can start with Partition and Topic first.

 ## Kafka Topic